nodef/lightmapper.c/README.md

-﻿# Lightmapper
+# Lightmapper
-lightmapper.h is a C/C++ single-file library for lightmap baking by using your existing OpenGL renderer.
+lightmapper.h is a C/C++ single-file library for lightmap baking by using your existing OpenGL renderer, by [ands](https://github.com/ands).

 To paste the implementation into your project, insert the following lines:
 ```